kanishkadeog/Sales_dashboard/README.md

 A modern Sales Dashboard built using **Next.js App Router**, **TypeScript**, **Tailwind CSS**, and **Recharts**.
 The dashboard displays mock sales data for the years **2022, 2023, and 2024** using interactive charts.

 ---
+## PROBLEM STATEMENT

+Create a basic website with atomic structural principle with Next js

+Add chart and mock-up the data, create a Sales for 2024, 2023, 2022. find random sales from kaggle and make a simple application that showing sales of that year

+Enhancements

+For further advancement, consider

+- Custom Filter Input, add an input field to let users set their own sales threshold.

+- API Integration, fetch real data from an API instead of using mockup data.

+- Multiple Chart Types, add buttons to switch between bar, line, or pie charts using Recharts components.

+Create this project requirement

+- Using next js 15, typescript, tailwinds, etc.

+- Create multiple component chart, you can use external library.

+- Create an empty dashboard page

+- Add the component inside the dashboard page

+- Add proper readme, what did you do in the project and how to setup your project

+Using your own GitHub and make a new repo and push everything you got in the there.

+---

 ## 🚀 Features